 Now that we have listed some of the best budget monitors currently available, it’s time to take a look at some crucial features that you should consider before making your pick.

-The first and usually the most important aspect of a monitor that gamers take into account is the resolution.
+The first and usually the most crucial aspect of a monitor that gamers take into account is the resolution.
 And why is the resolution so important?

 Well, the higher the resolution, the better the games will look.
 More pixels equals a sharper image, more details, and an enhanced sense of depth.

-On the other hand, running games in higher resolutions is also more demanding on the hardware, which means that a higher resolution will usually equal a lower framerate, therefore it’s important to keep the capabilities of your GPU in mind, too.
+On the other hand, running games in higher resolutions is also more demanding on the hardware, which means that a higher resolution will usually equal a lower framerate.
+Therefore it’s essential to keep the capabilities of your GPU in mind, too.

 The resolutions that you’ll commonly see in gaming monitors today are: